tonycimaglia/Accessibility/README.md

 #### html easiest most important

     headings - (defined hierarchy)
-    labels for inputs - (screen readers willgrasp at straws for text to read) alternate tags - does it affect the way the page works without it?
-      -reads description / also helps search engines

     css
-    color contrast
     focus colors (people love removing this!)
     js
     skip links (github) (webAim)

 ## Conducting a Manual Accessibility Check

-- tab through your site's experience are there off screen elements that are in the tab order?
+- Tab through your site's experience. are there off screen elements that are in the tab order?
   - menu hidden on certain width, etc.
-  - remove / disable offscrren content from the tab order run through it with a screen reader run throught the contrast of the site
+  - remove / disable offscrren content from the tab order
+  - run through it with a screen reader
+  - run through the contrast of the site

 ## Automating Accessibility Checks